ClickHouse/ClickHouse/docs/en/operations/table_engines/odbc.md

 Allows ClickHouse to connect to external databases via [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity).

-To implement ODBC connection, ClickHouse uses the separate program `clickhouse-odbc-bridge`.
-ClickHouse starts this program automatically when it is required.
+To implement ODBC connection safely, ClickHouse uses the separate program `clickhouse-odbc-bridge`.
+If the ODBC driver is loaded directly from the `clickhouse-server` program, the problems in the driver can crash the ClickHouse server.
+ClickHouse starts the `clickhouse-odbc-bridge` program automatically when it is required.
 The ODBC bridge program is installed by the same package as the `clickhouse-server`.
-ClickHouse uses the ODBC bridge program because it is unsafe to load ODBC driver.
-In case of problems with ODBC driver it can crash the `clickhouse-server`.

 This engine supports the [Nullable](../../data_types/nullable.md) data type.